 Cycling to the shops is also just one journey, no matter how many shops you cycle to; cycling home again is another.

 Do you use several modes of transport to get to work?
 So, do you first cycle to the local railway station, then take the train to the railway station near your place of work and cycle to the office from there?
 Then this is also just one journey, as your destination is the office and the railway stations are merely stops along the way.
-Of course, you can only enter the kilometres in your cycle log that you really covered by bike.
-Sections of your journey covered by train do not count towards your kilometre total.
+Only the kilometres covered by bike count, of course – and not the kilometres you travelled by train!

 Participation in the CITY CYCLING campaign is voluntary and at participants’ own risk.
 There is no recourse to legal action.